itsaditya98/itsaditya98/README.md

 - 👋 Hi, I’m @itsaditya98
-- 👀 I’m interested in Data Networks and Artificial Intelligence.
+- 👀 I’m interested in Artificial Intelligence.
 - 🌱 I’m currently learning Machine Learning and Cloud Computing.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me ... ?
 Reach me at adityavinayak1648@gmail.com

 <!---